lammps/lammps/doc/src/pg_base.rst

 ***********************

-LAMMPS was designed to be used as a C++ class library where one can set up and drive a simulation with some class instance and then some abstract operations and commands.
-These are also interfaced to the
+LAMMPS was designed to be used as a C++ class library where one can set up and drive a simulation through creating a class instance and then calling some abstract operations or commands on that class or its member class instances.
+These are interfaced to the
-:doc:`C library API <pg_library>`, which is the basis for calling LAMMPS from Python or Fortran.
+:doc:`C library API <pg_library>`, which providing an additional level of abstraction simplification for common operations.
+The C API is also the basis for calling LAMMPS from Python or Fortran.
 Behind the scenes this is implemented through inheritance and polymorphism where base classes define the abstract interface and derived classes provide the specialized